 As pointed out in the introduction, so-called 'colon numbers' have been used in the Colour Index to subdivide both C.I.
 Generic Names and C.I.
 Constitution Numbers in order to distinguish minor differences in properties or structure.
-Unfortunately, no rules have ever been published and, as a consequence, the use of colon numbers has not been consistent.
+Unfortunately, no rules have ever been published and consequently the use of colon numbers has not been consistent.